 The Council and Board are interested in exploring added flexibility in the commercial fishery in the form of landings flexibility policies, which would give commercial vessels greater freedom to land or possess summer flounder in the state(s) of their choice.
 The groups determined that such policies may be more effectively developed by state level agreements, which may involve fewer enforcement questions than implementing a coastwide landings flexibility policy.
 The Council and Board thus moved to send a letter to the states requesting the development of partnerships between states toward increased flexibility in state of landing, including policies that may allow vessels to have multiple state possession limits on board for offloading in multiple states.
-Because it was uncertain how much progress would be made on these state level policies, the Council and Board are also considering, through this action, adding landings flexibility policies as a frameworkable item in the Council's FMP, which would allow a future landings flexibility action to be completed more efficiently.
+Because it was uncertain how much progress would be made on these state level policies as a frameworkable item in the Council's FMP, which would allow a future landings flexibility action to be completed more efficiently.
 The Board likely already has the ability to implement these policies via an addendum to the Commission's FMP.
 The purpose associated with alternative set 3 is to consider adding landings flexibility policies to the list of management measures in the Council's FMP that could be modified via framework action.